 There is no formal flood defence infrastructure in the vicinity of the site.
-However, a small area in the northwest of the site is partially located within an area associated with a reduction in risk of flooding from rivers and sea due to defences.
-It is not clear what defences are leading to this reduction.
-The EA has been contacted for comment, but at time of writing is yet to confirm.
-The site is not located within a flood storage area.
+The site is not located within an area associated with a reduction in risk of flooding from rivers and sea due to defences nor is it located within a flood storage area.